Homemade Salsa Recipe

 Ingredients You’ll Need

-To create this delicious salsa at home, you’ll need some fresh ingredients that come together beautifully for a vibrant, homemade taste.
-Gather everything from the tomatoes to crisp peppers and fresh cilantro to make this flavorful and fresh salsa.
+To make this homemade salsa recipe, you’ll need fresh ingredients like tomatoes and peppers that come together beautifully for a vibrant, homemade taste.

 • Canned Whole Peeled Plum Tomatoes – Feel free to use Roma tomatoes, fresh tomatoes, or fire-roasted tomatoes, too.